 OliveAnkara, #01-02, 79 Chay Yan Street (opposite Plain Vanilla), Singapore 160079

-We love a sleek bikini around here so swimwear that’s stylish, functional and affordable is like music to our ears.
-Founder and designer Beckie Liu brought SG’s first surf-swimwear brand, Haikini to life when she realised there was a gap in the industry.
+We love a sleek bikini, so swimwear that’s stylish, functional and affordable is like music to our ears.
+Founder and designer Beckie Liu brought Singapore’s first surf-swimwear brand Haikini to life when she realised there was a gap in the industry.
 With these designs, you don’t have to worry about your bikini falling off the next time you hit the waves.
 All pieces are handmade in Bali by lovely Haikini mamas who are paid fair wages to support their households.
-Oh, and the adorable pouches that comes with the swimwear are made with leftover fabric. *Squeals in delight.*
+Oh, and the adorable pouches that come with the swimwear are made with leftover fabric. *Squeals in delight.*

-This brand that champions traditional batik techniques works closely with textile artisans and cooperatives and expert craftsmen, to bring you conscious pieces with a story.
-Select from a maxi dress or jumpsuit or add some character to your ensemble with a bag or clutch.
-Clothes aside, you can extend it to your home with gorgeous cushion covers.
+This brand champions traditional batik techniques.
+It works closely with textile artisans and expert craftsmen to bring you sustainable fashion pieces with a story.
+Select from a maxi dress or jumpsuit, or add character to your ensemble with a bag or clutch.
+Clothes aside, you can extend the eco-friendly lifestyle to your home with gorgeous cushion covers.

-Firstly, we have to thank Ashepa Lifestyle for introducing Afroluxe to Singapore.
-The person behind it all is the Kenya-born, Singapore-based Chetna Bhatt.
-Second, she collaborates with African artisans and makers to showcase their incredible skills to the world, in turn uplifting their lives and honouring age-old crafts.
+First of all, we have to thank Ashepa Lifestyle for introducing Afroluxe to Singapore.
+The person behind it all is Kenya-born, Singapore-based Chetna Bhatt.
+She collaborates with African artisans and makers to showcase their incredible skills to the world, in turn uplifting their lives and honouring age-old crafts.
 The result?
-Hand-painted ceramic jewellery, handwoven basket bags and unique homewares for us!
+Hand-painted ceramic jewellery, handwoven basket bags and unique homeware pieces for us!

-Ashepa Lifestyle, available online and at Departures & Arrivals, Badger & Fox.
+Ashepa Lifestyle, available online and at multiple locations including Departures & Arrivals and Badger & Fox

 The handcrafted statement earrings at Boheme are works of art with a selection of semi-precious stones such as agate, moonstone, rose quartz, onyx and mother of pearl.
 All designs are handcrafted by artisans from India, in a workshop in Jaipur.
-The brand also is actively involved with The Shanti Foundation, a charity organization in Bali that provides scholarships for underprivileged children.
+The brand is also actively involved with The Shanti Foundation, a charity organisation in Bali that provides scholarships for underprivileged children.

 Partnering with artisanal communities in India, this homegrown label is ethical and low impact, going for timelessness in its designs.
 New collections are released throughout the year in collaboration with a women’s group in Udaipur that provides employment in the city and nearby villages.
 The brand’s design base is located directly alongside the community that produces its garments, and each drop is created in limited batches to reduce waste as much as possible.
-If you’re wondering, only natural fabrics are used and scraps are repurposed for packaging, too.
-For its first collection, you’ll see elements of mirror embroidery, Dabu painting and Bandhani, a tie dye technique from India.
+Only natural fabrics are used and scraps are repurposed for packaging, too.
+Look out for elements of mirror embroidery, Dabu painting and Bandhani, a tie-dye technique from India.

-We’re no stranger to By Invite Only’s chic and minimalist (not to mention, affordable) jewellery.
-The brand also works with factories that are members of the Business Social Compliance Initiative (BSCI) a system that supports companies to encourage social compliance and improvements in the work environment.
-They’ve also eliminated plastic from their packaging, which gets a thumbs up from us!
+We’re no stranger to By Invite Only’s chic, minimalist and affordable jewellery.
+The brand works with factories that are members of the Business Social Compliance Initiative (BSCI), a system that supports companies to encourage social compliance and improvements in the work environment.
+The biz has also eliminated plastic from its packaging, which gets a thumbs up from us!

 A brand that combines art with fashion, Canvas and Weaves is a platform that features mixed media, watercolour, charcoal and acrylic works alongside wearable art.
 Working with artists who love to experiment and push the boundaries, it looks away from trends and focuses instead on classy designs that are dramatic yet minimal.
 In its commitment to sustainability and the environment, it spotlights handcrafted dresses, jumpsuits and scarves made with organic materials by names like Shades of India, Moborr and AlterEgo.